 Animal husbandry and animal welfare issues

-Enhancing the viability of Vermont state universities and colleges, particularly agricultural programs at the Vermont Technical College, the 2 + 2 program and campuses located in more rural areas of the state.
+Enhancing the viability of Vermont state universities and colleges, particularly agricultural programs at the Vermont Technical College, the 2 + 2 program.

 Limiting the liability of farmers engaged in agritourism.